 There is a time limit to file a wrongful death claim in Texas.
 Please do not delay meeting with one of the knowledgeable wrongful death lawyers at AK Law Firm so we can investigate your claim.
-There are no upfront fees, and we only get paid when we recover compensation for you.
+There are no upfront fees, and we only get paid when we recover damages for you.

 What Is Wrongful Death?